HSLdevcom/jore4/wiki/architecture-meetings.md

   - At the moment there is no further information about the future replacements
   - How to proceed with the DoD update process?

+**3. Robot framework vs alternatives: Current status**
+  - there was dicussion about whether robot framework could be replaced by something else
+  - the issue was discussed in a separate meeting
+  - what is the current status?

 2022-05-05 Architecture meeting
 -------------------------------